amod8983/throttling-and-debouncing/README.md

 Note: No actual network call were made , just used a simple counter to <br />
      to represent the number of network call.<br />
-In the project directory, you can run:
+In the project directory, you can run: <br />
 -> npm i <br />
 -> npm start <br />